mafgwo/stackedit-plus/README.md

 - Gitea can optionally configure environment variables (if not configured, it is specified at the front end during association, and if configured, only configured application information is allowed): `GITEA_CLIENT_ID` `GITEA_CLIENT_SECRET` `GITEA_URL`, **[How to create a Gitea application](./docs/Gitea-Application-Creation.md)**

-- Gitlab can optionally configure environment variables (if not configured, it is specified at the front end during association, and if configured, only configured application information is allowed): `GITLAB_CLIENT_ID` `GITLAB_URL` **How to create a Gitlab application(Documents to be supplemented)**
+- Gitlab can optionally configure environment variables (if not configured, it is specified at the front end during association, and if configured, only configured application information is allowed): `GITLAB_CLIENT_ID` `GITLAB_CLIENT_SECRET` `GITLAB_URL` **How to create a Gitlab application(Documents to be supplemented)**

 (Special note: Self built Gitea and Gitlab must support cross domain access to stackdit.)